wesleyolis/mongooseRelationalTypes/README.md

 const value3 = results.ItemA.ItemAC;
 });
 ```
-AS of current waiting on support for type inferance of string literals for and array<array<string> for functions, otherwise one must spesify
+As of current waiting on support for type inferance of string literals for and array<array<string> for functions, otherwise one must spesify
 this as generic input and then also as runtime value.
 https://github.com/Microsoft/TypeScript/issues/26841